Segmentation fault in timeout.rb / sleep

 Can you show a short program that causes the segfault?

-Updated by alexagranov (Alex Agranov) about 1 month ago
+Updated by alexagranov (Alex Agranov) over 1 year ago

 I came here after seeing the same segfault in timeout.rb / CFUNC :sleep on ruby 2.6.2 on MacOS with a Rails project running with Puma and 2 worker threads.

 Installed 2.6.3 and now seeing the segfault coming from pg - but interestingly while opening a connection to the db: